WarpBuilds/cache/restore/README.md

 * `key` - An explicit key for a cache entry.
 See [creating a cache key](../README.md#creating-a-cache-key).
 * `path` - A list of files, directories, and wildcard patterns to restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
+* `enableCrossOsArchive` - An optional boolean when enabled, allows windows runners to restore caches that were saved on other platforms.
+Default: `false`
+* `enableCrossArchArchive` - An optional boolean when enabled, allows runners of different architectures to restore caches that were saved on other architectures.
+Default: `false`

+  > **Note:** GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
+In WarpCache, cross-architecture support requires explicitly setting `enableCrossArchArchive: true`.

 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 * `lookup-only` - If true, only checks if cache entry exists and skips download.
 Default: `false`